-(Associate of Applied Science degree or certificate.)
+(Associate of Applied Science degree or certificate.
+Courses required for the career-technical certificate are indicated by .)

 The Business Management degree is for those who wish to obtain an Associate of Applied Science degree and enter the workforce upon completion.
 The program provides a broad course of study in Management, Marketing, Accounting, Advertising, Personal Selling, Entrepreneurship, and Finance.